usgs/shakemap-scenarios/README.md

 just a wrapper around the `mkscenariogrids` program that runs on an individual event directory.
 I usually use `runscenarios` because I don't keep old event directories around in the data directory, and when I re-run things, I usually do the full set all at once.
-Some key things that need to be set in either of these programs are:
+Some key things to note:
-* Vs30 grid file
-* What GMPE to use.
+* This is where you set what GMPE to use.
 Currently this only supports the NSHMP GMPE sets/weights, but it is easy to add new ones, or use a single GMPE.
 * `runscenarios` has an additional argument for the number of processors to use.
   If you are running a large number of events, it will run them in parallel, but the the code is not written to parallelize the calculations within a single